deskvillage/dannychadburn.github.io/proposals/probio-7.md

 For this you will receive:

-- A written report, delivered online and as a PDF
+- A detailed market analysis report (online and PDF versions)
-- The raw research data
+- Annotated research data
 - A meeting to discuss key report findings at your preferred location
 - Availability to answer any follow-up questions